rust-lang/prev.rust-lang.org/faq.md

 No, you cannot.
 Rust works hard to provide strong guarantees about the stability of the APIs provided on the beta and stable channels.
 When something is unstable, it means that we can't provide those guarantees for it yet, and don't want people relying on it staying the same.
 This gives us the opportunity to try changes in the wild on the nightly channel, while still maintaining strong guarantees for people seeking stability.

 Things stabilize all the time, and the beta and stable channels update every six weeks.
-If you're waiting for a feature to be available without using the nightly channel, it should hopefully be available soon.
+If you're waiting for a feature to be available without using the nightly channel, you can locate its tracking issue by checking the [`B-unstable`](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aopen+tracking+label%3AB-unstable) tag on the issue tracker.

 ### What IDE should I use?

-There are a couple developing options: [RustDT](https://github.com/RustDT/RustDT) is a Rust plugin for Eclipse, while [SolidOak](https://github.com/oakes/SolidOak) is a from-scratch Rust IDE.
-Both are solid options for a Rust IDE.
-Rust also integrates well with a variety of text editors.
-Detailed information about both text editor and IDE support can be found at [areweideyet.com](http://areweideyet.com/).
+There are a number of options for development environment with Rust, all of which are detailed on the official [IDE support page](https://www.rust-lang.org/ides.html).

 ### Why a dual MIT/ASL2 License?